Unlocking each child’s potential through the foundation of reading

 Honoring your contributions and our students' successes

-View the photos and video from the event as you read about the highlights and the winners of ESLC's first annual Celebration Awards for Partner of the Year Award, the Mary Riehle Service Award, and th...
+View the photos and video from the event as you read about the highlights and the recipients of ESLC's first annual Celebration Awards for Partner of the Year Award, the Mary Riehle Service Award, and...
 Read More

 Inspiration for the work you do for the children